Department of Urban Planning

 - a student will be able to:

-Research in Urban Planning - a student will be able to:
+Physical Planning 1 - a student will achieve:

 Urban Design - a student will be able to:

-- comprehend typologies, models and methods of defining and articulating urban matrix and morphologies;
+• define typologies, models and methods of defining and articulating the urban matrix, i.e. morphology. urban space.

-- reproduce the basic technical, functional and spatial parameters of urban and communal infrastructure;
+• dimension the space for the positioning of infrastructural facilities and knowledge of the basic technical, functional and spatial parameters of urban and communal infrastructure.

-Urban Economy - a student will be able to:
+Urban Economics - a student will be able to:

 Integrated Environmental Protection - a student will be able to: